 Patients often ask if they have to be on medications for opioid addiction treatment, like buprenorphine/naloxone (Suboxone), for the rest of their lives.

-“What we know is that coming off these medications poses high risk of relapse.
+“What we know is that coming off these medications poses a high risk of relapse.
 I like to tell my patients that if things are working out for them– they are working, fulfilling their responsibilities, developing meaningful relationships with their friends and family and are taking better care of their health- like going to doctor’s appointments, getting back into exercising and eating healthy– because they are taking these medications, there is certainly NO rush or need to ever come off them.”

 Because buprenorphine/naloxone (Suboxone) is a partial opioid agonist, meaning it partially activates the opioid receptors, coming off this medication too abruptly can cause opioid withdrawal symptoms.

-“If patients really want to come off Suboxone, we of course work with them to safely taper off these medications, though it will take awhile–usually a minimum of 6 months– and is generally not encouraged.”
+“If patients really want to come off Suboxone, we of course work with them to safely taper off these medications, though it will take a while–usually a minimum of 6 months– and is generally not encouraged.”

 Patients desiring to come off buprenorphine/naloxone (Suboxone) should work with their prescribing doctors to develop a long-term plan.
 This involves very gradual tapering and frequent check-ins to reassess how the tapering process is going to minimize withdrawal symptoms.